Edition: 1 January 2022

-- Upon receipt of the Complaint, the Secretary of ISTMA shall shall refer to the Council who will then proceed to form the Disciplinary Committee.
+- Upon receipt of the Complaint, the Secretary of ISTMA shall shall refer to the Council which shall then proceed to form the Disciplinary Committee.

 - The Disciplinary Committee may request the Complainant for further details to be furnished within fourteen (14) days.

-- A copy of the Complaint, with further details if any, will be sent by the Secretary to the Member against whom the Complaint is made.
+- A copy of the Complaint, with further details if any, shall be sent by the Secretary to the Member against whom the Complaint is made.

-- Where no oral hearing is sought the Secretary will request the Complainant and the Member to provide written submissions to be submitted no less than seven (7) days before the date on which the Disciplinary Committee will convene to determine the matter.
+- Where no oral hearing is sought the Secretary shall request the Complainant and the Member to provide written submissions no less than seven (7) days before the date on which the Disciplinary Committee will convene to determine the matter.